quantavil/obsidian/Untitled 1.md

 mkdir -m rwxrw-r-- path/to/directory1 path/to/directory2 ..
 ```

+### rmdir

-4. **rmdir**: The rmdir(remove directories) is used to remove _empty_ directories.
+The rmdir(remove directories) is used to remove _empty_ directories.
 Can be used to delete multiple empty directories as well.
 Safer to use compared to `rm -r FolderName`.
 This command can also be forced to delete non-empty directories.

    1. Remove empty directory: